 Administered by the 4-H Foundation of Alberta

 - You must submit a photo with your application.
-Photo must be suitable for publication - a grad picture is ideal.
-Photocopies or proofs are not suitable.
-Quality scanned photos are acceptable.
+Photo must be suitable for publishing – a grad picture is ideal.
+Photocopies (hardcopies) are not suitable.
+Scanned and emailed photos are accepted.

 - 4-H experience is not mandatory to qualify for this award.